If you owned a bike in the 1980s or before in the UK, the chances are it was British-made. If you own one today, most likely it’s made abroad.

 For British made bags in general, including more rucksacks, day sacks, messenger bags and the like, please see http://wp.me/p2KOue-11z

 Condor Cycles are made in Italy these days, not London.
 Whytes bikes are made in Taiwan I understand.
+The Donkybike is not made in the UK (Donkybike bikes are made in Taiwan).

 Knox make motorcycle and mountain biking gear and body armour.
 Their products are suitable for motorcycling, motocross, mountain biking, snowboarding, skiing and equestrian.
 Much of their gear is made in Britain, with the items made in Britain clearly labelled on their website – http://www.planet-knox.com